hoarus/battleship-react/README.md

 # Backlog
 - Readme
+- Show boards side by side if on computer
 - Display error color if ship placement illegal
-- Implement single click highlight and double click place (ships & shots) if mobile
-- Show boards side by side if on computer
-- AI as it currently exists
-- Improved AI
-- Improved test suits (including mocks and stubs)